usecakework/docs/docs/reference/rest.md

 **`imageId`** The id used to reference this image.

 ### buildImageFromFiles
 Build a Cakework image from a list of files.
 This API takes all of your file contents as strings.
+This immediately returns a `buildId` with which you can call `getBuild` to get the build status and the image ID.
+Reach out to us if you want onboard onto our webhooks to receive build succeeded events containing the built image id and build failed events.

 #### Endpoint
 ```txt title="POST"